Do you want to know how to add featured posts to your WordPress website? If so, then this content will help offer the proper guidelines.

 Featured posts, in general, are like pillar contents that represent the core of your website.
 These posts, aside from offering value to the users, offer a proper overview of what your website is all about-how will it help the end-user find the right solution.

 Today, we’ll be showing you how you can take advantage of the extra space of your site by showing the featured content on your WordPress site.
 We’ll be taking you through multiple methods, while also answering some questions that you may have along the way.
+Also, you can add WordPress video as featured image with PostX to make your posts more interesting.

 But before getting started, here’s something to think about: